-When Vaness Vu moved to Seattle from the Czech Republic 11 years ago, she wasn’t able to find authentic German-style Doner kebabs, a German street food with spitted meat, fresh vegetables, and flatbread.
+When Vaness Vu moved to Seattle from the Czech Republic 11 years ago, she wasn’t able to find authentic a German-style Doner kebab, a German street food with spitted meat, fresh vegetables, and flatbread.

 With a background in hospitality and a passion to start a business in Seattle, Vaness took it upon herself to introduce her new home to classic food from her old home with the help of her sister-in-law and business partner, Mai Dzip.

 She found a spot in Seattle’s Belltown neighborhood and knew it would be a great fit.
-The restaurant opened in November 2019, operated by Vaness and Mai’s family.
+Doner Box opened in November 2019, operated by Vaness and Mai’s family.
 Vaness takes pride in running a woman-owned, minority-owned business.